 The Executive Mastermind Advisory Group (also known as a peer advisory board) consists of a facilitated group of peers who challenge each other to create and implement goals, brainstorm ideas and support each other with total honesty, respect and compassion.
 The ideal mastermind group ranges from six to ten participants.
 The group is facilitated by a trusted advisor who keeps the group on track and provides additional insight.
 The members can be a team of peers at work or a group of people from different organizations.

 How does the Group Work?

-The group meets once a month for a period of twelve months to solve problems, evaluate opportunities and work on personal and professional issues.
-The group works together in a caring and safe environment and confidential manner.
+The members of the group meet once a month from four to seven hours depending on the size of the group for a period of twelve months (six month option available) to solve problems, evaluate opportunities and work on personal and professional issues.
+The members work together in a caring and safe environment and confidential manner.
 Members of the group help each other to get to where they want to go, give feedback, help brainstorm new possibilities, generate creative ideas and set up accountability structures.
 The facilitator and the group will provide each member with the tools, support and structure to accomplish their goals and objectives and set up realistic and easy to implement action plans.

 Besides the once a month group meeting, Arnold Sanow the facilitator and trusted advisor will meet individually with each member to engage, coach and assist them in continuing their professional and personal development, design a strong action plan, check progress, and ensure accountability.
 The member can also contact Arnold anytime during the twelve month period with any pressing needs or challenges.